 4. Stay cool during the day

-Whether you are home or not your Husky needs to stay cool.
-In hot environments that might mean a room that is cooled or air conditioned, or at least very well insulated from the heat.
+Whether you are at home or not, your husky needs to stay cool.
+In hot environments that might mean a room that is cooled or air-conditioned, or at least very well insulated from the heat.
 It is probably not enough to leave a Husky in a shaded area if that is only marginally cooler than a sunny area.
 Take the hint: if your dog howls to be let inside to where it is cooler, then that could be a sign is too hot outside for your husky.

 2. Clean, cool drinking water is also required.
 Keep it in a shady place so that it doesn’t heat up.

 3. You might also consider freezing treats in ice (hint: ice cream containers are great to freeze large ice blocks).
 We found KONG to be a great toy for our huskies, to keep them entertained and cool at the same time.
 Just stuff it with your dog’s favorite treats, like bananas and peanut butter, and keep it in the freezer for a few hours.
 You are welcome)

 4. A kiddie pool for the Husky is also a great idea.
 Fill it up and position it in a shady area.
 Dogs love to jump in and out for a quick cool-down.

 Other things to keep in mind

 - Concrete and brick floors and walls can absorb a lot of heat and radiate it out for days.
 Your dog might feel better lying on wooden or some insulating material that will not retain so much heat.
 This especially goes for the dog’s sleeping area or kennel.